RedFurrFox/PSpammer/README.md

 ## Dev Note:

-- _I'll be pausing this project for a while, I'll be updating this tool once I've finished my personal stuffs. k bye. thanks._
+- _I'll be pausing this project for a while, I'll be updating this tool once I've finished my personal stuff. k bye. thanks._

 ---